iuliailies/iuliailies/README.md

 ### Hi there! :wave:

 Glad to see you here!
-I'm Iulia, a frontend developer, currently completing my bachelor studies.
+I'm Iulia, a frontend developer, currently in the first year of my master's studies.
 I have a keen eye for :sparkles:visual design:sparkles: and I do my best to bring this passion to every project I work on.

 My latest projects are pinned below, hope you'll find something of interest to you.